nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. When the user attempts to find a person or internship, the command goes through the `LogicManager`, which will then go through the `AddressBookParser`.
 2. The `AddressBookParser` will then create the corresponding parser for the command, `FindPersonCommandParser`.
 3. After which, it will pass the argument (the full command excluding the command word and flag) to this parser.
-4. The command parser will then create a `FindPersonCommand` by constructing and storing a `Predicate` that checks, for each field of the `Person`, whether it contains any of the specified keywords.
+4. The command parser will then create a `FindPersonCommand` by constructing and storing a `predicate` that checks, for each field of the `Person`, whether it contains any of the specified keywords.
    The determining of which keyword is for which field is done via parsing of prefixes in the command, and these prefixes are consistent with the ones used in other commands such as the `Add` command.